arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

 time_period: 2011-2017
 thumbnail: "/projects/autodesk-cfd/cfd-thumbnail.jpg"

+content_layout:
+  - section_layout: text
-intro: |
+    content: |
       Autodesk CFD is a professional yet easy-to-use computational fluid dynamics (CFD) tool for engineers; in other words, an approachable way to simulate fluid flow and heat transfer to understand how designs will perform in the real world.
 It is used to simulate everything from pumps & valves, to electronics cooling, to aero & hydrodynamics, to HVAC systems in buildings.
 Our product is designed with the belief that simulating design performance virtually, early, and often in the product lifecycle results in cheaper and better performing real-world designs, with faster time to market.

-content_layout:
   - section_layout: 1col
     images:
       - caption: 'Autodesk Simulation CFD 2013 shown in simulation setup mode'